Electronic-Mango/openai-chatgpt-discord-bot/README.md

 A simple Discord bot wrapping [OpenAI API](https://openai.com/blog/openai-api/) text models (like [ChatGPT](https://openai.com/blog/chatgpt)), build with [`hikari`](https://github.com/hikari-py/hikari) and [`lightbulb`](https://github.com/tandemdude/hikari-lightbulb)!

-Bot works only on servers and won't respond to DMs.
+Bot works on servers for everyone, it will respond to DMs only for bot owner.

 Conversation/context is not stored permanently and will be removed when the bot is restarted.